typestack/routing-controllers/README.md

 }

-// and you need to require your controllers and register your actions in express application this way:
+// and you need to require controllers and register actions in express app:

 import {defaultActionRegistry} from "type-controllers/ActionRegistry";